Is Carbon Monoxide Heavier Than Air? And More CO FAQs

 Can You Get Carbon Monoxide Poisoning From an A/C Unit?

-Technically, no. Air conditioners don’t produce carbon monoxide or burn fuel, so you can’t get CO poisoning from them.
-Heaters, however, can contribute to CO poisoning.
-Check your A/C and heating equipment to see if it is electric or gas.
-Any unit that utilizes gas – whether it is a split or packaged system – runs the risk of a CO leak.
-If you’re unsure of how your system works, have a certified expert inspect the system.
+However, heaters can contribute to CO poisoning.
+Check your Ac and heating equipment to see if it is electric or gas.
+Any unit that utilizes gas—weather it is a split or packaged system—runs the risk of a CO leak.
+If you’re unsure how your system works, have a certified expert inspect it.

 Can You Get Carbon Monoxide Poisoning From a Gas Stove?